kubemq-io/docs/docs/examples.md

-# Code Examples
+# Examples

-Checkout our github repositories for code exmaples and snipptes.
+Checkout our github repositories for code examples and snippets.

 | Technology| Link          |
 |:---------|:--------------|